 A specialist in transformative learning and change in human systems and in distance learning, Terri has over 25 years of experience working with many different kinds of human systems, including business, community, educational and political.
 Her specialty is the design and implementation of the core developmental trajectory and span of human systems.

-An entrepreneur, engineer, and economic, business and regional development strategist with over 30 years experience, Holly listens deeply with individuals, organizations, industries and regions to learn, experiment and discover emerging opportunities to enhance prosperity for all.
-Her specialty is to work with change agents to release the potential between ideas, individuals, and organizations.
-“Connect, Learn, Do”, a change methodology she observed while working with a network of manufacturing leaders, inspired the foundation and growth of several regional sustainability action networks in Northeast Ohio.
+An entrepreneur, engineer and economic, business and network development strategist with over 35 years experience, Holly listens deeply with individuals, organizations, industries and regions to learn, experiment and discover emerging opportunities.
+Her specialty is to work with early adopters to release the potential between ideas, individuals, and organizations.

 Working as an integral coach and psychotherapist in Auckland, New Zealand, Tamara is passionate about facilitating the waking up and growing up of individuals, couples and groups.
 Building on the innate strength and talents of the people she works with, she assists them to develop the capacities necessary for bringing a greater sense of presence, resilience, embodiment and wise action.